The Unhurried Universe: A Continued Search for Long Term Variability in ASAS-SN: Methods

-Next we discard of several classes of false positives.
+Next we discard several classes of false positives.
 The first class is a range of artifacts created by bright stars\textemdash in particular the bleed trails of very saturated stars can cause false positives for slow variability even when the target star is quite separated on the sky.
+Following PK25, we examine the current sample in the space and magnitude of nearby bright stars, and identify the same two bands of candidates, the lower band consisting of false positives close to nearby bright stars.
 We keep candidates where the distance to the nearest bright star of magnitude $g$ is $R>0.2\exp(12.5-g)+70$ arcseconds, saturating with R=min(R,3600).
-This leaves us with 5819 candidates.
+This second empirical cut leaves us with 5819 candidates.
 We also noticed that stars affected by this problem often show large differences between the median ASAS-SN magnitudes and their corresponding $g$ band REFCAT \citep{REFCAT} magnitudes (see Fig.~\ref{fig:bscuts}).
 To discard these sources, we only keep stars with median ASAS-SN magnitudes that are no more than 1.5 mag brighter than their REFCAT g magnitude.
 This cut also eliminated the false positives near the celestial south pole found by PK25 that are caused by the field rotations created by ASAS-SN's equatorial mounts.
 This leaves us with 4563 candidates.
 Next we removed high proper motion stars or stars near high proper motion stars.
 As in PK25, we eliminate stars with Gaia DR3 \citep{GaiaDR3} proper motions higher than 100 mas/year or where a nearby star with a flux ratio greater than 0.01 passes through the photometric aperture.
 This removes 14 candidates.
 We visually examined the light curves and the corresponding ASAS-SN reference images of the remaining 4549, allowing us to remove any remaining light curves that have large magnitude uncertainties and are still being affected by nearby bright stars.
+Nearly all of the removed candidates have light curves with saturation issues from nearby bright stars where the median magnitudes of several observing seasons are artificially elevated.
 This left us with the 426 candidates listed in Table~\ref{tab:cands}.
-There are exactly equal numbers of sources becoming brighter (217) and fainter (217), so they are unlikely to be due to systematic drifts in the photometry.
+There are nearly equal numbers of sources becoming brighter (209) and fainter (217), so they are unlikely to be due to systematic drifts in the photometry.

 We cross matched these sources with Gaia Alerts \citep{GaiaAlerts}, and the AAVSO VSX catalog \citep{AAVSO}, which contains variables identified by amateurs and surveys such as ASAS-SN, ATLAS, WISE \citep{Chen2018}, and ZTF.
 We also cross match our final candidates with Gaia DR3 photometry \citep{GaiaDR3}, use distances from \cite{BJ2023}, and correct for extinction with \texttt{mwdust} \citep{Mwdust}, which is based on the dust maps of \cite{Drimmel}, \cite{Marshall2006}, and \cite{Green2019}.
 We identified likely active galactic nuclei (AGN) by matching the sources to the {\tt milliquas v8} catalog (\citealt{Flesch2023}) and used {\tt SIMBAD} (\citealt{Wenger2000}) to obtain general stellar classifications and spectral types if they were available.